Spring Foundations Studio

 What This Foundations Studio Includes

-This is a live online architecture class led by Suzanne Rupp.
+This is a live online drawing class led by Suzanne Rupp.

 Students meet weekly on Zoom and work in real time.